campbellgoe/threat-composer/README.md

 **Important**: This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.

+--- George notes on deployment

+- Using the Dockerfile to deploy and then linked to production url.

+- However need a staging url too, and ci/cd so that can deploy to staging before production.

+- Needed to set 'latest' as an exlusion to the immutable tags for AWS ECS docker images.

+...
+troubleshooting.

+`NX_SKIP_NX_CACHE=true` maybe need to be prepended to the tasks.json build task e.g.
+`NX_SKIP_NX_CACHE=true yarn nx run-many --target=build --output-style=stream --nx-bail`

 ### Prerequisites

 - [NodeJS](https://nodejs.org/en/) (version 20 or higher)